Philippe Gaulier: École Philippe Gaulier

-Gaulier left Lecoq in 1980, and set up his own clown school, the École Philippe Gaulier, in Paris.
+In 1980, Gaulier opened École Philippe Gaulier, in Paris.
+The school received financial backing by Françoise Dolto and Madeline Milhaud, wife of Darius Milhaud.
 In 1991, Arts Council of England invited Gaulier to move the École Philippe Gaulier to London, in the neighborhood of Cricklewood, in the United Kingdom, where it was based for eleven years until 2002.
 Sacha Baron Cohen attended the school around 1996.
 After Lecoq's death in 1999, Gaulier's reputation grew larger as his school continued to take students.

 In 2005, the school reopened back in Sceaux, Hauts-de-Seine, until 2011, when it moved again, this time to Étampes, where it opened in summer 2011.
-Organized by Small Nose Productions, Philippe returns to the UK once a year to run workshops at Trestle Arts Base in St Albans, Herts.
-At the school Gaulier taught classes in 'le jeu,' clown, bouffon, Shakespeare, Chekhov, Molière, Feydeau, melodrama, mask play, neutral mask, Greek tragedy, characters, Commedia dell'arte, and vaudeville.
+Organized by Small Nose Productions, Gaulier returned to the UK once a year to run workshops at Trestle Arts Base in St Albans, Herts.

 Gaulier always specified he offered training in theatre and not comedy.
+At the school, Gaulier taught classes in "le jeu", clown, bouffon, Shakespeare, Chekhov, Molière, Feydeau, melodrama, mask play, neutral mask, Greek tragedy, characters, Commedia dell'arte, and vaudeville.

 The BBC show Newsnight covered Gaulier in 2015.
 In 2015, Rachel Weisz credited her Gaulier training as an influence on her performance in the Yorgos Lanthimos film The Lobster.
-That same year, Cal McCrystal reported to the BBC that he, "knew of no greater performance teacher ever."
-In 2016 The Guardian reported that "'Gaulier-trained' [was] a buzzword on many a comic’s publicity."
+That same year, Cal McCrystal reported to the BBC that he, "knew of no greater performance teacher ever".
+In 2016 The Guardian reported that Gaulier-trained' [was] a buzzword on many a comic's publicity".
+The New York Times reported in 2022 that Gaulier's "stature has grown in recent years".
+In 2026, Simon McBurney wrote that Gaulier "changed his life" and that Gaulier was known for offering something you could not get elsewhere.
+Also in 2026, Hong Kong film actor Anthony Wong claimed Gaulier "exploded his idea of what acting could be".

+In 2022, Hillary Clinton and daughter Chelsea Clinton traveled to Paris and interviewed Gaulier for their Apple TV+ series Gutsy.

 The school temporarily closed for the COVID-19 pandemic, and reopened in autumn 2020 for a delayed 40th anniversary in 2021.
-The New York Times reported in 2022 that Gaulier's "stature has grown in recent years."

-In 2022, Hillary Clinton and daughter Chelsea Clinton traveled to Paris and interviewed Gaulier for their Apple TV+ series Gutsy.

-As of 2022, Gaulier has begun to teach fewer classes and travel less, having considered retirement, a prospect he said he had no plans for in 2020.

-In 2023, Gaulier retired from teaching regularly.
-Classes at the school are now taught by his assistants, whom he trained and are graduates of the school.
+In 2022, Gaulier began to teach fewer classes and travel less, considering retirement, which he previously said he had no plans for.
+In 2023, Gaulier retired from teaching.
+For the school's 43rd Anniversary, École Philippe Gaulier was recognized with an award for "meritorious services in cultivating artists".
+In 2026, NPR reported classes at the school are now being taught by Gaulier's former assistants, graduates of the school whom he trained prior to his 2023 retirement.